ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

   | None -> None
 ```

 Although it qualifies as safe, its legibility isn't improved.
-Some claim even
+Some may even
 claim it is worse.

 Before showing how to improve this code, we need to explain how `Option.map` and